comgsi/documents/README.md

 The compiled libraries will be under the build/lib directory.
 You will need this path in step 2.3.3.

 ## 2.2 build NCEPLIBS
-The [UFS support forum](https://forums.ufscommunity.org) provides helps on how to build NCEPLIBS.
+The [UFS support forum](https://forums.ufscommunity.org) provides help on how to build NCEPLIBS.
 Please submit your questions there.

-FYI, [Here is a quick summary](NCEPLIBS.md) how we installed NCEPLIBS.
+FYI, [Here is a quick summary](NCEPLIBS.md) of how we installed NCEPLIBS.

 ## 2.3. build GSI/EnKF

-#### (1) Clone the comgsi/GSI repo:
+#### (1) Clone the comgsi/GSI repository:
 ```
 git clone https://github.com/comgsi/GSI
 ```